freyam/dask-gsoc/dask-proposal-freyam.md

 ## My Commitment

 During and after the project, I will help solve more significant challenges and bugs faced in other Dask projects, wherever the community needs my help.
 I’m very enthusiastic about taking up issues (outside my GSoC project) as and when time permits.
 I will remain an active contributor to the Dask Ecosystem, taking part in discussions for future projects, implementations, and bugs.
 There are several miscellaneous non-code tasks that I would like to take up to give back to the community, such as mentoring and representing the same in global conferences.
-Maybe if the community agrees, also mentor someone else in the foreseeable future.

 <br />

-## Why I am suited for this project?
+## Why I am suited for this project

-I am aptly suited for this project because,
+I am suited for this project because,

 - I have the technical skills required to complete this project: Python and JavaScript, with which I am experienced enough to tackle any problems that I might come across.
 - I am willing to learn anything that this project demands, and I believe within time, I can pick up any skill.
-- Being in my freshman year, I will be easily dedicating all of my time to the project.
-I can easily stick to the timeline I have laid out.
+- Being in my freshman year, I have a lot of time and enthusiasm to dedicate to the project.
 - Being new to the development community, I can bring a unique and fresh perspective to the project and Dask.

-I have been contributing solely to Dask for the past two weeks, and with the constant support of mentors, I have engaged long enough with the project that I’m crystal clear about the objectives of this project.
-After coming up with well-thought ideas and preparing an actionable plan to achieve them, I am confident that I can finish the project within the proposed timeline.
-I will be thrilled to be a part of Dask this Summer (and even later) to evolve as a developer.
+I have been contributing solely to Dask for the past two weeks, and with the constant support of mentors, I have engaged long enough with the project that I am clear about the objectives of this project.
+I am confident that after developing well-researched ideas and preparing an actionable plan to achieve them, I can finish the project within the proposed timeline.
+I would be thrilled to be a part of Dask this Summer (and even later) to evolve as a developer.

 <br />